 Atlas calculates your ideal target zone to reflect your fitness goals, be it to tone existing muscles, bulk up, or slim down.
 The device provides free curated workouts to keep things fresh.
 In their review of the Atlas 2, TechCrunch called the device an “odd-looking thing” and “cost-prohibitive for casual users” but went on to praise the device’s quality of tracking and “bevy of sensors.”

 All that being said, this wearable may not be the best choice for those who mix a lot of cardio in with their strength training, or those who can’t get over the unusual shape.
 However, for those who need a waterproof wearable for activities like CrossFit, HIIT, and swimming, this is a solid choice.
 The price does mean that you either really need to like the person you’re gifting, or that person needs to have a serious dedication to hitting the gym every day for extended periods.

 This fitness wristband is recommended for: Strength training and body building enthusiasts.

-Need help finding great holiday gifts?
+Need help finding great gifts for your friends and family?
 Visit our Gifts page for thoughtfully curated gift guides, or check out our Toys page for gift ideas for your kids.
 You may also be interested in our mega gift guides where we recommend over 100 great gifts for women and gifts for men.
 Need some Christmas ornaments, too?
 Check out our guide to the best funny Christmas ornaments.
 And if you’re looking for gifts for the whole family, check out our guide to the best family gifts.
 Looking for small gift ideas?
 Get inspired by our list of the best small gifts for Christmas.

 Need a gift for your husband?
 We've rounded up great gift ideas for his birthday, your anniversary, or any occasion when you think he might deserve a nice gift.Click here to read more